Angel1612/fylux.github.io/_posts/2017-03-07-Symmetric-Triangular-Matrix.md

 ## Introduction
 If you have worked with graphs you've probably made use of an <a href="https://en.wikipedia.org/wiki/Adjacency_matrix">adjacency matrix</a>.
 But if your graph is undirected, you can notice that the element [i][j] is equal to [j][i].
 Something similar happens when doing DFA Minimization.
 Unfortunately, this way we are "wasting" half of the memory and it doesn't sound good.

 So what we would like to have is a data structure that works exactly the same way but using half of the memory.
 We can do it easily just with a bit of calculus.
-By the way, in a graph we don't usually need the diagonal but in my example I'm going to consider it to make it simpler.
+By the way, in a graph we don't usually need the diagonal but in my example I'm going to consider it to make it simpler.<!--more-->

 <br />
 ## Lower and Upper